 With the Internet of Things slowly taking over and digital interfaces playing a larger role in how people interact with the world around them, this facet of UI design needs to be taken more seriously by designers.
 People, by nature, derive meaning and react differently to how objects in their environments move.
 Using the right UI motions is a very effective way to denote priority and urgency.
 In some cases, when used appropriately, it also can elicit delight.
 As an added bonus, check out Disney’s Twelve Basic Principles of Animation.

 5. Using small type.

 People read content on screens slower, less accurately and less comprehensively than on paper.
-As rule of thumb, type size for digital interfaces should be, at minimum, double the size of what would work for print.
+As rule of thumb, type size for digital interfaces should be, at the minimum, double the size of what would work for print.
 Different typefaces and type settings also yield varying results especially when users are trying to accomplish multiple tasks on their mobile devices.
-On top of avoiding small type sizes, determine how other UI elements like button shapes, images, and interactions affect the desired the overall UX.
+On top of avoiding small type sizes, determine how other UI elements like button shapes, images, and interactions affect the desired overall UX.

 6. Disregarding tap targets.

 Many mobile app UI designers still miss the simple fact that users’ fingers vary in size.
 When it comes to action or task-oriented tap targets, keep it simple and as big as possible.
 Consider “jittery movements” when designing for the elderly and similarly, inaccurate tapping when designing for children.
-You can leave empty some area around an asset when slicing it to intrinsically increase tap size so that it won’t bog down load time too much.
+You can leave empty some area around an asset when slicing it to intrinsically increase tap size so that it won’t bog download time too much.

 7. Being a platform loyalist.